 In dirty water situations, normal button drippers would clog from particulates that are present in the water running through the drip irrigation system.
 The advantage to using a 1⁄4” micro shut-off valve as an emitter is that the orifice is larger, allowing debris to pass through without clogging the drip point.
 It is also adjustable.
 In our clean water kits we use pressure compensating drip emitters.

 Timers & Gravity Feed Systems?

 Adding a battery operated timer close to the garden will make watering on a schedule a breeze.
 The important thing to remember here is to match the timer’s minimum pressure rating to your system's minimum psi.
-Most hose end timers require a minimum of 7 psi to operate.
+Most hose end timers require a minimum of 7 - 15 psi to operate.
 For low or minimal pressure systems the Irritec Zero Pressure Timer has a mechanical valve that will open as set, while the Claber Select works with as little as 2.9 psi.

 Gravity feed systems are growing in popularity, especially as rainwater catchment becomes more prevalent.
 There’s a lot more information about system installation and care on our website, and we’ve got several kit options to choose from.
 See the list of helpful resources below.